Author: Gary Hemming CeMAP CeRGI CSP

 Will I be repossessed?

-While you still have a way of getting the loan back on track, repossession will usually not be on the table.
+While you still have a way of getting the loan back on track, for example you are actively trying to sell the property, lenders will tend to hold fire on repossession proceedings.

 That said, some unscrupulous lenders are faster to go for repossession than others and may offer you less time.